psilves1/RSA_Cracker/README.md

 and what is going on behind the scene.

 Once I know the encrpytion is working properly, I will then write another piece of code to try and crack it

+Feel free to download it and mess around with it if you want to get a better understanding of RSA Encrpytion and how secure it really is